bcgov/AzureFilesPoC/OneTimeActivities/README.md

 3. **Error Prevention**: Problems are caught early rather than at the end of a long process
 4. **Documentation**: The process is fully documented as you go
 5. **Knowledge Transfer**: The process can be understood and replicated by others

+## Progress Tracking

+Update the Progress Tracking table in [RegisterApplicationInAzureAndOIDC/README.md](RegisterApplicationInAzureAndOIDC/README.md) as you complete each step.

+## Next Steps

+After onboarding, always validate your setup before proceeding with any infrastructure automation.
+The validation process is the authoritative pattern for all future onboarding and resource creation in this PoC.